Installation

 To prevent IJulia from installing a default kernel when the package is built, define the IJULIA_NODEFAULTKERNEL

-While we strongly recommend using IPython version 3 or later (note that this has nothing to do with whether you use Python version 2 or 3), we recognize that in the short term some users may need to continue using IPython 2.x.
+We recognize that some users may need to use legacy IPython 2.x.
 You can do this by checkout out the ipython2

 branch of the IJulia package: